lizh0019/Toothfilling-1.1/ReadMe.txt

     This bitmap file is used to create tiled images for the toolbar.
     The initial toolbar and status bar are constructed in the CMainFrame class.
-Edit this toolbar bitmap using the resource editor, and update the IDR_MAINFRAME TOOLBAR array in ColorEnhansement.rc to add toolbar buttons.
+Edit this toolbar bitmap using the resource editor, and update the IDR_MAINFRAME TOOLBAR array in ImageViewer.rc to add toolbar buttons.
 /////////////////////////////////////////////////////////////////////////////

 AppWizard creates one document type and one view:

-ColorEnhansementDoc.h, ColorEnhansementDoc.cpp - the document
+ImageViewerDoc.h, ImageViewerDoc.cpp - the document
-    These files contain your CColorEnhansementDoc class.
-Edit these files to add your special document data and to implement file saving and loading (via CColorEnhansementDoc::Serialize).
+    These files contain your CImageViewerDoc class.
+Edit these files to add your special document data and to implement file saving and loading (via CImageViewerDoc::Serialize).

-ColorEnhansementView.h, ColorEnhansementView.cpp - the view of the document
+ImageViewerView.h, ImageViewerView.cpp - the view of the document
-    These files contain your CColorEnhansementView class.
+    These files contain your CImageViewerView class.
-    CColorEnhansementView objects are used to view CColorEnhansementDoc objects.
+    CImageViewerView objects are used to view CImageViewerDoc objects.